warren-bank/Android-libraries/README.md

 * what I dislike:
   * almost nothing.. great library
     * I only _dislike_ that I didn't find it sooner! :)
+  * cannot navigate to root directory
+    * can manually enter `/` path using the new "edit" button
+    * however when a file or directory is selected after doing so, its file path begins with `//`

 __changes:__